njtromp/cato/README.markdown

 control a electronic motor that drives the speed gauge?

 # Components
-I needed some different components that get everything working
+I needed some different components to get everything working

 ## Hardware
 * a small computer
 * a Bluetooth GPS dongle
-* a USB Bluetooth dongle
+* a USB Bluetooth dongle, for connecting the GPS to the computer
-* a motor power control
+* a motor control unit that is capable of driving the electronic motor
+* a electronic motor that is capable of runnning at 800-900 RPM with enough torque that will be attached to the remainder of the inner cable
 * a speed sensor for determining the RPM of the electronic motor

 ## Software
 * a program that reads the speed information from the GPS dongle and adjusts the speed of the electronic motor

 # Putting it all together
-Back In highschool I played a lot around with electronic components and used a soldering iron for repairing TVs, radios etc. so with I little luck I should be able to pool it off.
+Back in highschool I played a lot around with electronic components and used a soldering iron for repairing TVs, radios etc. so with I little luck I should still be able to get the hardware connected.
 The software would be the easiest part since I am a software engineer by trade.

 # TODO
 * add architectural overview
 * add more info to the readme file
 * restructure the whole code base
-* Introduce a NMEA bus to which modules can subribe for receiving messages (events)
+* introduce a NMEA bus to which modules can subribe for receiving messages (events)